r-pufky/docs/source/services/unifi/index.rst

 Enable Unifi Controller Assignment in EdgeOS or DHCP Option 43
 ==============================================================
-This should be enable for subnets in which the AP will reside.
-This will enable the AP to be auto-detected by the controller.
+This should be enabled for subnets in which the AP will reside.
+This will allow the AP to be auto-detected by the controller.

 See :ref:`edgerouter-vlan-setup-dns` for setting up the ``Unifi Controller``